Stephen Laybutt

-Stephen Laybutt (born 3 September 1977) is an Australian footballer.
+Stephen John Laybutt (3 September 1977 – 13 January 2024) was an Australian professional soccer player who played as a defender.
+Laybutt came out as gay in 2021 and died by suicide in January 2024.

-Playing career
+Early life and career

+Laybutt was born in Lithgow and played youth football at the Australian Institute of Sport before starting his senior career with Wollongong City in 1995.
+As well as playing for a number of clubs in the National Soccer League and Newcastle Jets in the A-League, Laybutt played professionally in Japan, the Netherlands, Norway and Belgium.
+He retired from professional football in 2008.

+He won fifteen caps with the Australian national team.
+He was also a member of the Australian under-23 team at the 2000 Olympics in Sydney.

 Laybutt was released by Dutch side Feyenoord in January 2002 to return to Australia, following a loan spell at Lyn Oslo, due to a lack of first team opportunities.

 In January 2008, Laybutt suffered an achilles tendon rupture, ruling him out for the remainder of the 2008–09 A-League.

-Personal life
+Personal life and death

 Following his playing career, Laybutt came out as gay.
-As of 2021, Laybutt worked in the rehab unit at St Vincent's Hospital in Sydney.
+As of 2021, he worked in the rehab unit at St Vincent's Hospital in Sydney.
 There, he met patient Ian Pavey, to whom he donated a kidney.